nikita-sharov/docs/applications-for-employment/alten/software-developer-csharp/motivational-letter.md

 > Moreover, you have a solid WPF knowledge (control- & data templates, styles, trigger, bindings) as well as experience with MVVM pattern

+My WPF / MVVM knowledge is more theoretical than practial.

 > Fluent English and basic German skills complete your profile

+My English skills are basic in comparison to my German skills (is basic and German fluent

 in descending order by experience